darenjacobs/k8s_flask_app/README.md

 ### FLASK APP
 ```
-Written in Python app.py listens on port 8080 to display the JSON text:
+Written in Python, the flask application, app.py listens on port 8080 and displays the JSON text:
 {
 “message”: “Automate all the things!”,
 “timestamp”: 1529729125